cnzau/africanShortStories/README.md

 # AFRICAN SHORT STORIES
-This is an app with diffrent african short stories picked from the internet and eBooks of different writers.
+This is an app with diffrent *African short stories*.
+Some of the stories are picked from the internet and eBooks of different writers.